KornkanCHA/inventory-management-system/README.md

 Sprint | Week | Deliverables
 --- | :---: | ---
-Sprint 1 | 1 | CRUD for Items + Unit Test + Swagger
+1 | 1 | CRUD for Items + Unit Test + Swagger
-Sprint 2 | 2 | CRUD for Users + Unit Test + Swagger
+2 | 2 | CRUD for Users + Unit Test + Swagger
-Sprint 3 | 3 | CRUD for Loans + Unit Test + Swagger
+3 | 3 | CRUD for Loans + Unit Test + Swagger
-Sprint 4 | 4 | Integration Tests + End-to-End Test + Final Documentation
+4 | 4 | Integration Tests + End-to-End Test + Final Documentation

 ### Sprint 1

-On sprint 1, I focused on items table and used in-memory database instead of MySQL to preview the project and make it easier to setup.
+In sprint 1, I focused on items table and used in-memory database instead of MySQL to preview the project and make it easier to setup.

+Start project by following [this steps](#getting-started).
+You will found API documentation from Swagger at http://localhost:3000/api.

 #### Deliverables